 FOR APPOINTMENTS PLEASE CALL: (02) 4997 1900

 Ochre Health Medical Centre Tea Gardens is the premiere provider of primary care to the stunning coastal Tea Gardens and Hawks Nest region.
-The catchment area of the centre has grown significantly over the past two years due to the closure of two local practices and of Bulahdeleh Hospital.
+The centre is located in the Coles complex off Myall St, with off-street parking and a pharmacist conveniently located in the same complex.

 Hours of operation